 Before landing on the personal training track, I spent four years gaining clinical experience as an intern and technician for multiple physical therapy clinics and medical family practices.
 As it turned out, my true calling fell more on the preventative side of the health equation.
 Having the broad experience of learning within hospitals, private family practices, rehabilitation clinics, research universities, athletic training facilities, and commercial gyms alike, I began to understand the shortcomings of modern medicine.
 And I would prefer to avoid treating merely symptoms of disease when and wherever possible.
 Thus my mission was revealed.

 Before opening my dream luxury boutique fitness studio, BodySmith Personal training, I practiced my craft as both a trainer and fitness manager for several 24 Hour Fitness locations in Kansas City.
 I hold accredited certifications from the National Academy in Sports Medicine (NASM) as both a Certified Personal Trainer and Performance Enhancement Specialist.
-Additionally, I am a Certified Strength and Conditioning Specialist (CSCS) and have also completed instructor courses for the TRX Suspension Training System.
-In total, I have 9 years of personal training experience, 4 years of clinical experience, 3 years of commercial fitness management experience, and 2 years of athletic coaching experience.
+Additionally, I am a Certified Strength and Conditioning Specialist (CSCS), TRX Suspension Training System Instructor and most importantly have over 11 years of personal training experience.

 The real stuff (my story, aka me just being me)